benruijl/symbolica/Readme.md

 ## Development

-Symbolica is in early development.
 Follow the development and discussions on [Zulip](https://reform.zulipchat.com)!